SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 The crypto address to which the cryptocurrency will be sent.

-This is an address you previously supplied to Simplex in response to a `get-destination-crypto-address` message.
+This is an address you previously supplied Simplex in response to a `get-destination-crypto-address` message.

 ## Type CryptoCheck ###